repowise vs CodeScene: Full Codebase Intelligence Without the Enterprise Price Tag

 The most significant difference for many will be the cost.
 CodeScene's pricing is opaque and scales with your team size.
 For a medium-sized engineering org, this can easily run into thousands of dollars per year.

 repowise is open-source.
-You can clone the repo, run it in a Docker container, and point it at your local or private repositories today.
+You can clone the repo, run it in a Docker container, and point it at your local or private repositories today; the pricing page covers the hosted option if you'd rather not run infrastructure.

 # Getting started with repowise